nikhil647/Interview-Questions-And-Answers/GraphQL.md

   Validation and Type Checking: GraphQL queries are validated and type-checked by the server before execution, helping to prevent runtime errors and ensuring data consistency

   Versioning: GraphQL can eliminate the need for API versioning, as clients can request only the fields they are interested in, and the schema can evolve without breaking existing clients.

+  Strongly Typed: GraphQL APIs are strongly typed, meaning they define a schema that specifies the types of data that can be queried.

 GraphQL has gained popularity in recent years because of its flexibility and efficiency, especially in scenarios where clients have diverse data requirements